 10. The Storymatic Rememory

-Sharing memories is such a fun way to spend time together, and this game encourages just that.
+Sharing memories is a fun way to spend time together, and this game encourages just that.

 How to Play

-One way to play is to draw a card out of each of the three decks.
+One way to play is to draw a card from each of the three decks.
 Then, you ask the question:

 “When you look at these three cards, what memory do you have?”

-There’s obviously no right or wrong answer.
+There’s no right or wrong answer.
 Each player will have their own unique memory to share.
-It’s a great way to learn more about each other, or get to know someone better.
+It’s a great way to learn more about each other or get to know someone better.

 What They’re Learning

-As your child participates in the Rememory game, they’ll be recalling memories and details.
+As your child participates in the Rememory game, they’ll recall memories and details.
 These are key components for writing.

 They’ll also be practicing sharing stories with others.
 This is something that some kids struggle with, so it’s a great way to help encourage them to share.